norbcodes/NCapybaraLib/README.md

 <h1>Download</h1>
 <p>
 To download this library, run this command:<pre><code>pip install NCapybaraLib</code></pre>
-This library does not need any dependencies.
+This library <i>does not need any dependencies</i>.<br>
+You can alternatively get the latest release <a href="https://github.com/norbcodes/NCapybaraLib/releases/latest">here</a>.<br>
+Or you can clone the <a href="https://github.com/norbcodes/NCapybaraLib/tree/main">main</a> branch and build the library yourself, however the main branch is where development goes on, so it may not work well.<br>
+You can get the source code from the latest tag and built that, though.
 <a id="supported"></a>
 <h2>Supported versions</h2>
 <table><tr><th>Python 3.12</th><th>Python 3.11</th></tr></table>